-Comparison of Year Ended December 31, 2014 with Year Ended December 31, 2013
+Comparison of Year Ended December 31, 2015 with Year Ended December 31, 2014

 Revenue.
-We recorded revenue of \$952,000 in 2014, compared to \$468,000 in 2013.
-Revenue in 2014 included the sale of forty-four STREAMWAY systems and disposable supplies to operate the STREAMWAY.
-The revenue in 2013 included the sale of twenty-one STREAMWAY systems and disposable supplies to operate the STREAMWAY.
+We recorded revenue of \$654,000 in 2015, compared to \$952,000 in 2014.
+Revenue in 2015 included the sale of twenty STREAMWAY systems and disposable supplies to operate the STREAMWAY.
+The revenue in 2014 included the sale of forty-four STREAMWAY systems and disposable supplies to operate the STREAMWAY.
+Our revenues and product sales declined in 2015 due to the delay in our public offering until August 2015, which caused us to curtail our operations and delay our expenditures.
+These factors negatively impacted sales throughout 2015.

 Cost of sales.
-Cost of sales was \$385,000 in 2014 compared to \$189,000 in 2013.
-The gross profit margin was 60% in 2014 and 59% in 2013.
+Cost of sales was \$304,000 in 2015 compared to \$385,000 in 2014.
+The gross profit margin was 54% in 2015 and 60% in 2014.
 As our revenue has increased and we honed in on parts for the STREAMWAY, we were better able to maximize our margins through advanced purchasing at larger volumes.
-The Company also developed ways to reduce cost through tooling parts and purchasing different components that improved the STREAMWAY Systems while costing less.
-The Company had an offset to the increased margin absorbing the cost of replacing eleven units of the original STREAMWAY generation model with its newer iteration rolled out in the second quarter of 2014.
+The Company also developed ways to reduce costs through tooling parts and purchasing different components that improved the STREAMWAY Systems while costing less.
+However, in 2015, our sharp decline in sales negatively impacted our ability to leverage costs and negatively impacted our profit margin.
+Also, in 2015, margins were negatively affected as we absorbed the cost of replacing fifteen units of the original STREAMWAY generation model with its newer iteration initially rolled out in the second quarter of 2014.